Antiz96/malias/README.md

 <br>
 To add an alias, type its name and then the command you want to associate it with.
 <br>
-The new alias can directly be used right away.
+The new alias can then be used right away.
 <br>
 Each step is automated and secured for you (with backup of your .bashrc file, error checking, backup restore if needed, etc...).
 <br>